 - It will be quite crumbly, but that is what you want!

-- Pour the crumbly mixture into your tin and press firmly into your baking tin base until even.
+- Pour the crumbly mixture into your prepared tin and press firmly into your baking tin base until even.
 Set aside.

 Filling